clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 <br>

-4. Now when you open the Jupyter Notebook, you will see a kernel named `backtesting_clojure`.
-You can create new notebook using this kernel.
+4. Now when you restart the Jupyter Notebook application, you could select the kernel named `backtesting_clojure`.
+You can make use of the backtester by choosing this kernel.

 <br>